TIMELINE

 Without Megan, we would not be able to navigate the behind the SAR pick ups.

-📍We receive two messages that appear to be an effort to recreate what we are doing, along with documents that include a huge tax bill.
-Dondi calls the City Manager for clarification.
-No response.
+πŸ“We receive two messages that appear to be an effort to recreate what we are doing, along with documents that include a huge tax bill.
+Dondi calls the City Manager for clarification, but cannot access.

 Dondi begins continues advocating for the release of held items at sheriff’s offices and fire stations.
 Driving from point A to Point B for hours to try to get in front of a decision maker.